How to choose the best husky safari in Lapland for your group

 Best for: families, first-timers, and anyone who wants a shorter self-drive experience.

 This is our most family-friendly self-driven tour and also the shortest self-drive option we offer.
 It’s perfect if you want a genuine dog sledding experience without committing to a long time out on the trail.
-For the 2025/2026 winter season, this tour is still available until 4th of April 2026.
+For the 2026/2027 winter season, this tour is planned from 30.11.2026-04.04.2027.

 Choose the Happy Trail tour if: